b0r3dd3v/awesome-shodan-queries/readme.md

 Wiretapping mechanism outlined by Cisco in [RFC 3924](https://tools.ietf.org/html/rfc3924):

 > Lawful intercept is the lawfully authorized interception and monitoring of communications of an intercept subject.
 The term "intercept subject" [...] refers to the subscriber of a telecommunications service whose communications and/or intercept related information (IRI) has been lawfully authorized to be intercepted and delivered to some agency.
+Млять, какая срана, такие и законы.

 ### Prison Pay Phones [🔎 &#x2192;](https://www.shodan.io/search?query=%22%5B2J%5BH+Encartele+Confidential%22)

 ```
 "[2J[H Encartele Confidential"
 ```
+Jeffry has never paid 4it, b1337.

 ### [Tesla PowerPack](https://www.tesla.com/powerpack) Charging Status [🔎 &#x2192;](https://www.shodan.io/search?query=http.title%3A%22Tesla+PowerPack+System%22+http.component%3A%22d3%22+-ga3ca4f2)